jacob-greeley/Docker-Project-SYS265/GUIDE.md

 ### Key Things to Know About This File

 - **No `version` key** — The `version: '3.8'` property is obsolete in Docker Compose V2+.
 Omitting it avoids deprecation warnings.
-- **`cgroupns: host` on cAdvisor** — Required for Ubuntu 22.04+ which uses cgroup v2 by default.
+- **`cgroup: host` on cAdvisor** — Required for Ubuntu 22.04+ which uses cgroup v2 by default.
 Without this, cAdvisor fails with "mountpoint for cpu not found".
+- **Nginx Exporter** — Nginx does not natively expose Prometheus metrics.
+The `nginx-exporter` container scrapes Nginx's `stub_status` endpoint and re-exposes the data as Prometheus metrics on port 9113.
+Prometheus scrapes the exporter, not Nginx directly.
 - **Health checks** — Prometheus, Grafana, Nginx, and MySQL have health checks.
 Dependent services (like Grafana depending on Prometheus) wait until the dependency is healthy before starting.
 - **`:ro` mounts** — Configuration files are mounted read-only to prevent containers from modifying your host files.
 - **Named volumes** — Data for Prometheus, Grafana, MySQL, and Alertmanager persists across container restarts.
 Data is only deleted if you explicitly run `docker compose down -v`.